Our standards of Clean Beauty

-Whilst looking to the future, our goals include, always being an integral part of your skincare regime, expanding our brand, and considering our impact on the planet, which is our home.
+Whilst looking into the future, our goals include, always being an integral part of your skincare regime, and considering our impact on the planet, which is our home.
 In this journey, we strive to never shift focus from the little things, like building a formulation.
-As we take a step back and look at the big picture, creating a product that cares for your skin while being kind to our planet is important, as is our endeavour for complete transparency.

 Ingredient No Nos

 Silicones are notoriously famous in the beauty industry for its occlusive properties.
 In simple terms, they form a layer on the skin that clog the pores and lead to breakouts.
 Their impact on the environment is an altogether separate issue.
 Being bio accumulative, they build up in waterways and oceans and take hundreds of years to break down.
 In light of these reasons, we opt for natural derivatives of silicones like vegetable glycerine, honey and olive oil esters that give a slip and solvency to our serums.

 Skincare formulations consist of good and bad alcohols with regards to their molecular weights.
 Lower molecular weight alcohols like ethanol, methanol or isopropyl alcohol are drying and sensitising on the skin.
 When used as a main ingredient in formulations, it can disrupt the skin’s surface layers.
 When larger molecular alcohols are used in small percentages in Vitamin C and Retinol formulations, they help the actives penetrate into the skin and can be beneficial.

 Mineral Oil, Paraffin

 Produced as a by-product of petroleum, mineral oils or paraffins coat the skin surface and form a layer that is impenetrable.
 This clogs the pores and causes breakouts as it deters the skin’s ability to eliminate toxins.
 Using the ingredient over a period of time causes accumulation in the body as the molecules penetrate through broken patches of skin or when used in lip balms.